The mission of our community

 Our practices are guided and carefully carried out by permaculture ethics, principles and design systems and it speaks well of ecological systems, biodiversity, etc…

 Would you like to learn about resource-based economy and ecology?
-Like to learn or speak a foreign language, an exchange cultural and experiencing travelers from different countries?
+Like to learn or speak a foreign language, an exchange cultural and experiencing travellers from different countries?
 If you’re thinking about making a different journey and learn more from the Africa continent.
 In our Eco-project, you can also enjoy a natural environment, perform different field activities, cooperate with a project that is just beginning and aims to learn to develop and share experiences with the people of our community and its surroundings; it’s very important to us that these projects can influence the population, people from different places can come to know our eco-project, bring their children, they can see animals and see how to develop a sustainable economy and live well with a well functioning ecosystem.

 Matthew is the CEO/Founder – He is a certified Agro-Ecologist, Permaculturist, Slowfoodist, Climate Change Activist, Eco-Designer, Humanitarian, Peace Advocate, Creative Artist, Wellness Coach, Sportsman and a Missioner.